1. Is your MBA Accredited?

 Furthermore, those applicants for whom English is a foreign language are required to sit an appropriate English language test.

-If you need to submit your application and have not yet written any of the admission tests, send in your application with a covering letter notifying us of the date of your test, and let us have the results as soon as you have them.
+If you need to submit your application and have not yet written the ESA, NMAT or GMAT, send in your application with a covering letter notifying us of the date of your ESA, NMAT or GMAT test, and let us have the results as soon as you have them.

 10. What modes of delivery do you offer?

 The Master of Business Administration (MBA) offered by the Rhodes Business School is a course-work degree together with a dissertation of 15 000 words.
-The course-work comprises 124 credits and the dissertation accounts for 60 credits of the total 184 credits.
-The degree is offered on a part-time, modular basis over two and a half years.
-In the first two years, candidates are required to attend three two-week teaching blocks in Grahamstown each year and to complete work-based assignments in the periods between the teaching blocks.
+The course-work comprises 18 modules totalling 124 credits and the dissertation is 60 credits, giving a total of 184 credits.
+The degree is offered on a part-time, modular basis over two and a half years, or full-time, modular basis over one and half years.

 11. What subjects do you offer in MBA?